tinacms/tinacms-site/content/docs/fields/group-list.md

     details: Shows group list interface
 ---

 The `group-list` field represents a 'list' of [group](/docs/fields/group) fields.
-This field is typically used with an array of objects within a JSON file or nested frontmatter values in a markdown file.
+This field is typically used with an array of objects within a JSON file or nested front matter values in a Markdown file.

 Use this field when you have multiple groups (with a similar shape) to edit.
 The groups will appear in a list where you can add and delete group items.
 You can then click into a group item to edit it's properties via additional fields.